google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### What you'll learn
 - How to create a custom language generator.
 - How to create block generator definitions for existing blocks.
-- How to create block generator definitions for new block.
+- How to create block generator definitions for new blocks.
 - How to use a custom generator in the playground.

 ### What you'll build